Katya Adler: Early life

-Adler was born on 3 May 1972 in Hampstead, north London, to German parents.
+Adler was born on 3 May 1972 in Hampstead, north London, to German Jewish parents.
 She attended the independent, fee-paying South Hampstead High School.

+At the University of Bristol she studied German and Italian, and was the president of a political society where she started its magazine.

-She studied German and Italian at the University of Bristol.
-During her course, in her year abroad, she undertook a number of work placements including at Blue Danube Radio, Reuters, NBC in Turkey, and at the Rome offices of The Times.
-While at university, Adler was the president of the political society and started its magazine.
-She graduated in 1995.
-One of her dissertation topics was denazification.
+In August 1995, after graduating in June, she began working for FUNtastic Show on Blue Danube Radio, in Vienna.
+In her earlier German and Italian language studies year abroad, she had had work placements with Reuters, NBC in Turkey, and at the Rome offices of The Times.

+She graduated in June 1995.
+One of her dissertation topics was denazification for which she interviewed Nazi Hunter Simon Wiesenthal.

 Career

-After graduating, Adler initially briefly worked for The Times before moving to Vienna in August 1995 to work for Mondial Congress, an organiser of International Congresses.
-She began working as a correspondent for Austrian national public broadcaster ORF in late 1995, reporting locally and then internationally from Kosovo, Eastern Europe and across Southwest Asia and North Africa.
+After graduating, Adler initially briefly worked for The Times before moving to Vienna in August 1995 to work for Mondial Congress & Events, a destination management company and professional conference organiser.

+In late 1995, she began working as a correspondent for Austrian national public broadcaster ORF reporting locally and then internationally from Kosovo, Eastern Europe and across Southwest Asia and North Africa.

 Adler joined the BBC in Vienna in 1998, reporting on Austrian and Central European affairs.
 After becoming the BBC's Berlin correspondent for a short period, from 2000 she was based in London for the BBC World Service presenting on European current affairs, and commuting weekly to Berlin to work as a news anchor for Deutsche Welle Television.

 From August 2003, she was the BBC Madrid correspondent, travelling around Europe, Southwest Asia and North Africa to cover stories including the deaths of Pope John Paul II and Palestinian leader Yasser Arafat in a Paris hospital.
 Adler also reported on the Madrid train bombings.
 She admitted in an interview in 2019 that she had lied about being able to speak Spanish to get the Madrid correspondent job.
 Adler later learned the language by listening to Spanish political radio and Mexican soap operas.

 From December 2006 Adler was the BBC's Middle East correspondent, based in Jerusalem but reporting around the region from Gaza, the West Bank, Lebanon, Syria, Jordan and Libya.
 During this period she was also an occasional presenter or interviewer on HARDtalk.

 Adler has also presented a number of one-hour documentaries, such as Mexico's Drug Wars for BBC2.
 Her film Spain's Stolen Babies was runner-up for an RTS award in 2012.